 Older homes are usually located in the heart of downtown, the area commuters are commuting to, making those neighborhoods a good investment.
 Once they begin trending, the demand for homes in urban neighbourhoods drive prices higher.

 Older, historic homes are traditionally better-built; the integrity of construction and materials used are often superior and more sustainable by today’s standards.
 But older, two- and three-storied homes tend to be drafty, with insufficient insulation.
 If you attended this year’s Heritage House Tour, you probably got some terrific, energy-conservation ideas for your older home, including double pane windows using Low-E glass.

 Double Pane Low-E Windows

-You can install Low-E glass double pane windows without compromising the integrity of your historic home’s architecture, and may even quality for an ENERGY STAR® rebate.
-Using a Low-E storm window can reducee the amount of heat lost through the window.
+You can install Low-E glass double pane windows without compromising the integrity of your historic home’s architecture, and may even qualify for an ENERGY STAR® rebate.
+Using a Low-E storm window can reduce the amount of heat lost through the window.
 That is a substantial reduction in heat loss that will lower your heating costs, making double pane windows one of your best investments!

 If your home’s windows have the kind of quality wood frames no longer found these days, Glass Doctor® of North Vancouver can install double pane windows in your existing frames.
 These insulated glass units (IGUs) will stabilize your home’s air temperature and increase your family’s comfort level during colder winter months.
 In warmer months when allergens and molds cause health problems, Low-E double pane windows can more effectively block unwanted and unhealthy air pollutants from entering your home.